orval-labs/orval/docs/src/pages/guides/trpc.md

 Checkout the [orval config](../reference/configuration/full-example) reference to see all available options.

-The tRPC model will generate an implementation file with one custom hook per path in your OpenApi Specification.
+The tRPC model will generate an implementation file with one tRPC route query or mutation per path in your OpenApi Specification.

 Like the following example from this <a href="https://github.com/anymaniax/orval/blob/master/samples/trpc/basic/petstore.yaml" target="_blank">swagger</a>: